carpentries-incubator/lesson-R-packaging/_episodes/02-accessing.md

 devtools::install_github("PabRod/kinematics")
 ```

-In section FIXME you'll learn how to publish your package on GitHub.
+Learning how to publish your package on GitHub is out of the scope of the present course.
+But, if you are interested, we encourage you to take the course on [Version control with Git and GitHub](https://swcarpentry.github.io/git-novice/).

 > ## Why would you want to install a package from GitHub?
 > Can you think of a situation where you'll rather install from GitHub than from CRAN?